EvangelosBatsalis/WareHouse_RoutingOrder_Heuristic_TSP_AI_GeneticAlgorithm/README.md

 # WareHouse_RoutingOrder_Heuristic_TSP_AI_GeneticAlgorithm (under construction)
 Implementation of Traveling Salesman Problem (TSP) using AI Genetic Algorithm (GA) in Java.

   The Traveling Salesperson Problem (TSP) is a classic optimization problem in computer science, where the goal is to find the shortest possible route that visits a given set of cities and returns to the starting city.

-  Because or its exponentional complexity the nature of the difficulty for the TSP problem is characterised as NP-Complete.
-More specific, in a undirected complete graph of 100 nodes (K100 in graph theory) there will be (n*(n-1))/2=(100*(100-1))/2=4.950 weight edges connecting those nodes.

-  Approaching with a  graph traversal algorithm finding the shortest path from a starting node to all other nodes like Dijstra or Prim, it must search all the available search space on a graph before reach the target node.There will be fuctorial 100! difeerent ways from start node visiting all nodes and find different routes beetween them.

-  Another approach like DFS or BFS will have the same result but those search are for balanced edges between nodes, furthermore DFS might not found the solution because of local optimum trap and BFS will not find the optimal path.
+  Because of TSP exponentional complexity the nature of the difficulty for the TSP problem is characterised as NP-Complete.
+More specific, in a undirected complete graph of 100 nodes (K100 (k-vertex connected) in graph theory) there will be (n*(n-1))/2=(100*(100-1))/2=4.950 weight edges connecting those nodes.
+Therefore approaching with a graph traversal algorithm finding the shortest path(Dijstra) or minimum spanning tree(prim, Kruskal) from a starting node to all other nodes,the algorithms must search all the available different combinations a graph of tree before reach the target node.
+There will be fuctorial 100! difeerent ways from start node visiting all nodes and find different routes beetween them..
+Another approach might be DFS or BFS but furthermore DFS might not found the solution because of local optimum trap and BFS will not find the optimal path at all.

- **My approach will be with genetic algorithm (a small description):**
-A genetic algorithm is a search and optimization technique inspired by the process of natural selection and evolution(Charles Darwin).
+ **My approach will be with genetic algorithm** **(small description):** A genetic algorithm is a search and optimization technique inspired by the process of natural selection and evolution(Charles Darwin).
 It is used to find approximate solutions to complex problems where traditional methods may be inefficient or impractical as we explained before.

   The algorithm operates on a population of potential solutions, which are encoded as chromosomes of genes.
 Each chromosome represents a candidate solution to the problem.
 The genetic algorithm iteratively evolves this population through a process of selection, crossover, and mutation, mimicking the principles of natural selection.